seano-vs/mtg-familiars/README.md

 - SYNERGY is how confident Gemini is that the two cards vibe withe ach other
 - CARDS are the two cards that ahave chemistry
 - ANIMALS are the legal IRL creature types between the two commanders
-- COLORS are the combined color identities of the commanders
+- COLORS are the combined color identities of the commanders.
+[The codes are covered here](https://scryfall.com/docs/api/colors)
 - ANIMAL POOL is how many unique creatures that share a color and creature type with a commander.
 So, the max # of legal creatures for that deck

 <table>